-These new tools are better able to identify reductions in quality of life and provide more specific and precise measures of harm."

-However, further to well-understood issues with the PGSI and its shortcomings, many of the frameworks analysed in the scoping study focussed on individual behaviour and overlooked a variety of socio-environmental factors which contribute to gambling related harms focus are socio-environmental factors which contribute to gambling related harms focus are socio-environmental factors which contribute to gambling related harms focus are sociological process.
+These new tools are better able to identify reductions in quality of life and provide more specific and precise measures of harm."11 However, further to well-understood issues with the PGSI and its shortcomings, many of the frameworks analysed in the scoping study12 focussed on individual behaviour and overlooked a variety of socio-environmental factors which contribute to gambling related harms1314.
 Moreover, there is a tendency to focus across populations as opposed to developing scales that engage with individuals' nuanced and variable realities and lived experiences, allowing for screening of individuals who are currently experiencing gambling harms, or who may experience legacy harms of gambling.
 Of the frameworks that did consider both personal and sociological perspectives, the methodology was often lacking robustness and instead relied on theoretical knowledge, or required more diverse input from people with lived experience.
 As most drew from North American research it remains unclear whether they are culturally appropriate for use within GB.